Ebba Hentze: Biography

-Ebba Hentze published a few poems in the Danish literature magazine Hvedkorn.
+Hentze published a few poems in the Danish literature magazine Hvedkorn.
 These poems were her debut as a writer.
 She wrote several short stories in Danish which were published in Politikens Magasin.
 In 1985 she published an important contribute to Faroese women's literature with her prose poem Kata, ein seinkaður nekrologur (Kata, a delayed obituary).
 The poem tells about a woman who gives up her dreams to get an education, because she must take care of her younger siblings after their mother's death.
 Ebba Hentze made a great effort to make Faroese literature known outside the Faroe Islands, first of all by translating Faroese novels and poems by various writers and poets to Danish and by her efforts to find publishing houses who wished to publish the books.
 She translated several of Jóanes Nielsen's novels and poetry collections.
 She also translated Rói Patursson's poetry collection Líkasum (1985), which won The Nordic Council's Literature Prize.